This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 The IsDB has two core documents governing the Bank’s approach to climate change, the Climate Change Policy and Climate Change Action Plan 2020-2025.

 The Climate Change Policy (CCP), issued in 2019, recognises climate action as essential for achieving sustainable development and economic growth.
-Accordingly, climate mitigation and adaptation are critical to the core mission of the IsDB and to protect gains across all of the other SDGs.
-The CCP states that warming of at least 1.5°C is already locked-in, and targets stabilizing warming to 2°C or less through both policy support and investment.
+Accordingly, climate mitigation and adaptation are critical to the core mission of the IsDB and to protect gains across all the other SDGs.
+The CCP states that warming of at least 1.5°C is already locked-in, and targets stabilising warming to 2°C or less through both policy support and investment.
 Accordingly, it commits the IsDB to support climate action among member countries that is “consistent with, and in support of, its core development mandate”.

 To achieve the overarching goal of the CCP (“deepening sustainable development imperatives for a better and safer planet”), the document sets out four climate change policy pillars.
-Each is accompanied with an indicative overview of how it will feature in the Bank’s operational approach:
+Each is accompanied by an indicative overview of how it will feature in the Bank’s operational approach:

-1. Mainstreaming climate action in the Bank’s operations.
+- Mainstreaming climate action in the Bank’s operations.
 This includes the CCP influencing sector policies, country partnership strategies, project risk assessments, and other cross-cutting policies.
 Operationalising this at the country level includes a recognition that while high-level strategies (such as NDCs) will remain the departure point, the IsDB will support transforming such strategies and plans into investments and actions.

-2. Promoting climate change resilience.
+- Promoting climate change resilience.
 Practically, the IsDB will support addressing climate risks and building resilience through targeted sectoral approaches, policy-level interventions, and tailored financial support.

-3. Green growth and supporting the transition to a green economy.
+- Green growth and supporting the transition to a green economy.
 The IsDB notes that the contribution of fossil energy production to economic growth in certain member countries can influence investment decisions.
 Specifically, the Bank suggests that the contribution of carbon assets to local economies can present “trade-offs between short-term development needs and long-term climate change impacts”.
 As such, while noting that the energy transition can provide new opportunities for economic growth, the CCP explicitly rules out the establishment of an exclusion list in the context of fossil fuels.

 On the basis of these four pillars, the CCP sets out three key conditions for successfully meeting the overarching goals:

 To operationalise the CCP, the Bank subsequently developed and published a Climate Change Action Plan (CCAP) 2020-2025.
 The CCAP sets out the concrete actions which the IsDB will pursue under each of the four CCP policy pillars.
-In doing so, it relates these to the two headline climate commitments of the Bank, namely for 35% of annual lending to be for climate by 2025, and to align IsDB operations with the objectives of the Paris Agreement.[4]
+In doing so, it relates these to the two headline climate commitments of the Bank, namely for 35% of annual lending to be for climate by 2025 and to align IsDB operations with the objectives of the Paris Agreement.[3]

 For the latter commitment on aligning with the objectives of the Paris Agreement, the CCAP outlines how each of the six Joint MDB building blocks correspond to the four policy pillars of its CCP.
-The Bank recognises Paris alignment as a dynamic process, and commits to continually reevaluating its performance in this regard on an ongoing basis.
-While the CCAP was published prior to the development of the Joint MDB methodological principles for Paris alignment, the CCAP preemptively confirms these will be applied across the IsDB portfolio.
-Since the CCAP was published, the Bank has developed a dedicated guidance note on applying the Joint MDB methodological principles (covering BB1 and BB2 of the Joint MDB building blocks) across the Bank’s operations.
-This has been accompanied by a series of further guidance notes to ensure Paris alignment at each specific stage of the project cycle (covering from the country planning phase to the post project evaluation phase).
-Separate approaches for BB3-BB6 have also been developed.
+The Bank usefully recognises Paris alignment as a dynamic process and commits to continually reevaluating its performance in this regard on an ongoing basis.
+While the CCAP was published prior to the development of the Joint MDB Methodological Principles for Assessment of Paris Agreement alignment, the CCAP preemptively confirms these will be applied across the IsDB portfolio.
+However, notably, the IsDB has yet to explicitly set out a timeline for 100% alignment of new non-sovereign operations and other aspects of the Joint MDB building blocks.

 In terms of concrete outcomes, the CCAP outlines a series of constituent outcomes as part of the overarching goal of “enhanced climate change resilience and increased green economic growth in IsDB member countries”.
-However, these function predominantly as high-level indicators, as opposed to granular, time-bound, performance indicators according to which implementation progress can be regularly monitored and reported.
+However, these function predominantly as high-level indicators, as opposed to granular, time-bound performance indicators according to which implementation progress can be regularly monitored and reported.

 Neither the CCP or CCAP make explicit reference to the principle of “do no harm” or commitment to “do good beyond do no harm”.

-• Publishing full details of the Bank’s strategic approach is foundational to providing key stakeholders with transparency and confidence in the efficacy of the Bank’s approach.
+- Publishing full details of the Bank’s strategic approach is foundational to providing key stakeholders with transparency and confidence in the efficacy of the Bank’s approach.
 In this vein the IsDB should:

-• Make public the “Integrated Work Programme” and results management framework that it refers to as having been developed to accompany the Strategic Realignment 2023-2025.
+- Make public the “Integrated Work Programme” and results management framework that it refers to as having been developed to accompany the Strategic Realignment 2023-2025.

-• Fossil fuels are understandably a particularly complex issue for the IsDB, in view of the Bank’s member countries, region(s) of operation, and strictly country-driven approach.
-That being said, sustainable development cannot be sustainable without accounting for climate change.
+- Fossil fuels are understandably a particularly complex issue for the IsDB, in view of the Bank’s member countries, region(s) of operation, and strictly country-driven approach.
+That said, sustainable development cannot be sustainable without accounting for climate change.
 The Bank should consequently aim to move beyond its current language regarding the “trade-offs” between development needs and climate impacts, and aim to align with a more forward-looking narrative of climate and development outcomes as synergistic and intrinsically linked.
 In doing so, it should avoid explicitly ruling out establishing an exclusion list for fossil fuels, in view of the significant transition risks associated with certain types of fossil fuel financing across contexts.

 [1] The other cross-cutting areas are: (1) supporting the development of Islamic finance; (2) supporting the development needs of women and youth; and (3) scaling up capacity development.

-[2] Although the document does not make reference to a specific timeline for this commitment, the IsDB has since announced that all new sovereign operations are aligned with the Paris Agreement as of January 1st 2024.
+[2] Although the document does not make reference to a specific timeline for this commitment, the IsDB has since announced that all new sovereign operations are aligned with the Paris Agreement as of 1 January 2024.

-[4] This document was published prior to the IsDB attaching this commitment to a specific timeline.
-The IsDB has since announced that all new sovereign operations are aligned with the Paris Agreement as of January 1st 2024.
+[3] This document was published prior to the IsDB attaching this commitment to a specific timeline.
+The IsDB has since announced that all new sovereign operations are aligned with the Paris Agreement as of 1 January 2024.
 However, no timeline for the alignment of non-sovereign operations, or other aspects of the Joint MDB building blocks, has been publicly communicated.

 [4] Such as (but not only) the Inter-American Development Bank (IDB) and Asian Infrastructure Investment Bank (AIIB).